ARTICLE CATEGORIES

 Science of Smell

 As Yale Scientific so candidly points out, “There is something to be said for the consistent mood improvement across studies.”
-This aromatherapy stuff is not hocus pocus, it’s science!
-This is how Yale describes it: (23)
+This aromatherapy stuff is not hocus pocus, it’s scientific Alzheimer’s treatment support!
+This is how Yale describes it: (26)

-1. When you smell lemon oil, [for example] some molecules dissolve in the mucus lining of the olfactory epithelium on the roof of the nasal cavity.
+1. When you smell lemon oil, some molecules dissolve in the mucus lining of the olfactory epithelium on the roof of the nasal cavity.

 2. There, the molecules stimulate olfactory receptors.
 Olfactory sensory neurons carry the signals from the receptors to the olfactory bulb, which filters and begins processing the input signals of the lemon scent.